Katyatu/PatreonAntiLeak/README.md

 An attempt at curbing public archivers / leakers from allowing unauthorized access to digital work on Patreon (or any subscription based service) via means of data scraping / leaking URLs and publishing them without permission.

-This solution utilizes the cloud drive platform [MEGA](https://mega.io/), [Discord](https://discord.com/) for more control over access and booting scrapers, and my automation script, [PAL](https://github.com/Katyatu/PatreonAntiLeak), to keep shared URLs fresh to only those with active subscriptions & expiring old URLs that might have been compromised.
+This solution utilizes the cloud drive platform [MEGA](https://mega.io/), [Discord](https://discord.com/) for more control over access and booting scrapers, and [PAL](https://github.com/Katyatu/PatreonAntiLeak), to keep shared URLs fresh to only those with active subscriptions & expiring old URLs that might have been compromised.

 Until Patreon releases a public API where one could programmatically edit Patreon posts, Discord is a required middleman for now.